wangby511/Leetcode-Summary/bfs.md

 **[1293.
 Shortest Path in a Grid with Obstacles Elimination](https://leetcode.com/problems/shortest-path-in-a-grid-with-obstacles-elimination/)**

-This time we are using a 3-dimensional distance array to record each shortest distance.
+This time we are using a 3-dimensional distance array to record each state's shortest distance.

 distance[i][j][k] - the shortest distance from (0,0) to (i,j) which has k times of breaking walls chances left.

-dijkstra's - use a priority_queue
+Also this is belonging to dijkstra's algorithm, using a priority queue.

 ```
 class Solution {